 Revenue Stream Criteria Value

-Analysis period October 2019 to October 2021
+Analysis period October 2019 to April 2022

-Number of Grantees reporting revenue 2
+Number of Grantees reporting revenue 4

-Total revenue \$502,649
+Total revenue \$671,259

-The two Grantees included in this report achieved DR program revenues from two different DR programs: the Eversource Active Demand Reduction program and the ISO-NE Price Responsive Demand program, both outlined below.
+The four Grantees included in this report achieved DR program revenues from two different DR programs: the Eversource Active Demand Reduction program and the ISO-NE Price Responsive Demand program, both outlined below.

 - The Eversource Active Demand Reduction program includes two components: - Targeted Storage events have a three-hour duration and are activated by the program administrator during periods of peak demand.
 Incentive rates vary by season and consist of \$100 per kW during the summer season (June to September) and \$50 per kW during the winter season (December to March). - Summer Daily Dispatch covers weekday non-holidays throughout the summer (June to September) with typically up to 60 events called.
-The summer daily dispatch incentive is \$200 per kW during the season. - The ISO NE Price Responsive Demand program: - The Grantee who achieved revenues through the ISO NE Price Responsive Demand program did so through an aggregator and was guaranteed a fixed monthly payment based on fixed commitment for up to four hours of capacity deployment.
-This could be called during any month with a 30-minute notice. - No events were called for the Grantee who participated, but the Grantee still received their fixed monthly payments as arranged for having the resource available.
+The summer daily dispatch incentive is \$200 per kW during the season. - The ISO NE Demand Response programs: - One Grantee achieved revenues through the ISO NE Price Responsive Demand program.
+This Grantee achieved revenues through an aggregator and was guaranteed a fixed monthly payment based on fixed commitment for up to four hours of capacity deployment.
+This could be called during any month with a 30-minute notice.
+No events were called for the Grantee who participated, but the Grantee still received their fixed monthly payments as arranged for having the resource available. - One Grantee achieves revenue through the ISO NE Forward Capacity Market.
+The Grantee performed during one audit during this reporting period; no demand response events were called.
+Revenue for each season is calculated by multiplying the average delivered kW across all events by the FCA clearing price and the number of months of active participation.
+As demand response events are called, the Grantee's average per-event performance will be updated, impacting the recurring monthly capacity payments earned by the Grantee.

-Figure 3-12 shows a monthly summary of the demand response program revenues achieved by the two reporting grantees over the months of operational report coverage.
+Figure 3-12 shows a monthly summary of the demand response program revenues achieved by the four reporting Grantees over the months of operational report coverage.